Phytic acid: Dietary mineral absorption

-Phytic acid has a strong affinity to the dietary minerals, calcium, iron, and zinc, inhibiting their absorption from the small intestine.
+Phytic acid has a strong affinity to the dietary trace elements, calcium, iron, and zinc, inhibiting their absorption from the small intestine.
 Phytochemicals such as polyphenols and tannins also influence the binding.
 When iron and zinc bind to phytic acid, they form insoluble precipitates and are far less absorbable in the intestines.

+Likewise, absorption of calcium is impaired with the result that diets high in phytates but low in calcium can result in rickets.

 Because phytic acid also can affect the absorption of iron, "dephytinization should be considered as a major strategy to improve iron nutrition during the weaning period".
 Dephytinization by exogenous phytase to phytate-containing food is an approach being investigated to improve nutritional health in populations that are vulnerable to mineral deficiency due to their reliance on phytate-laden food staples.
 Crop breeding to increase mineral density (biofortification) or reducing phytate content are under preliminary research.

+Fire retarding agent

+Recently, phytic acid, in combination with other chemicals like silicates or other, has been increasingly used to enhance the fire retardancy of various composite materials.